 Need a cooler for everyday adventures?
-We researched more than 50 soft coolers before buying the 8 best for some rigorous, side-by-side testing.
-Soft coolers offer a versatility that hard coolers just don't, as they can be toted along on picnics, serve as lunchboxes, keep your fresh catch cold, or just keep a few victory brews frosty in your sun-baked car for when you return from an epic adventure.
-Despite this versatility, it can sometimes be difficult to find the right soft cooler for your needs.
-We meticulously evaluated the insulation performance, portability, and durability of our soft coolers.
-No matter your price range, with our testing results you can easily find one that checks all of your boxes.
+We've researched more than 50 models and spent years rigorously trying out the newest and best models side-by-side, to bring you the best on the market.
+Soft coolers offer a versatility that hard coolers simply cannot, as they can be toted along on picnics, serve as lunchboxes, keep your fresh catch cold, be the perfect accessory for your beach day, or just keep a few victory brews frosty in your sun-baked car for when you return from an epic adventure.
+Despite, or maybe because of this versatility, it can sometimes be difficult to find the right soft cooler for your needs.
+We meticulously evaluated the insulation performance, ease of use, portability, and durability of these eleven soft coolers.
+No matter your price range, you can easily find one that ticks all of your boxes via our test results.

 Best Overall Soft Cooler

 We were seriously impressed by the Engel HD30.
 It outlasted the insulation powers of the previous Editors' Choice, the Yeti Hopper Two 30, by a full day!
 On top of that, this was the largest cooler we tested, with an impressive 48-can capacity!
 Despite its bulky size, the Engel was surprisingly portable, complete with a handy two-person carry, if loaded it up with too many heavy items!The HD30 was incredibly easy to use and boasts a shockingly durable construction.
 With all sorts of additional helpful features like extra handles, a removable bottle opener, and an additional pocket, the Engel outcompeted the Yeti to become our new Editors' Choice soft cooler.
 To top it off, your wallet will thank you, as it costs over $100 less than the Yeti!